seiyria/GloomhavenBot/README.md

 # Gloomhaven Bot

-A discord bot for Gloomhaven-related lookups.
+A Discord bot for Gloomhaven-related lookups.

 ## Developing